 “She is understood to have told health authorities she did not understand the directive to self-isolate after testing positive to Covid-19“.

-Domestic violence – or more specifically domestic violence against women – was presented in the media as being the major gender-related issue, at least during the early phase of the Covid-19 pandemic.
+More broadly, domestic violence – or more specifically domestic violence against women – was presented in the media as being the major gender-related issue of the Covid-19 pandemic.
 I have addressed that topic, or at least an aspect of it, in another post.

 Further items related to the impact of Covid-19 on women, and vice versa: